strongbox/strongbox-docs/docs/user-guide/tool-integration/nuget-visual-studio-example.md

 Executing nuget actions took 837,38 ms
 Time Elapsed: 00:00:02.4972295
 ```
-![Install with Package Manager Console]
+[Install with Package Manager Console]

 # See also: